Dates & Rates

 No. They do it themselves with scrub brushes and soap.
 We make sure they stay clean and healthy while out on trip.
 More importantly, we insist they have clean clothes to return home in and when they are around base camp.

 Pretty good!
-Walleye, northern pike and bass are the typically species seen in the Temagami region.
+Walleye, northern pike and bass are the typical species seen in the Temagami region.
 Longer trips find the trout to be abundant in the northern regions.